NeuroTechX/ntx_slack_archive/devices.md

  >Try the MuseDirect beta on windows, or Muse-io on mac.
 Both should work, and we would really appreciate hearing if they don't work (plus any bugs).

+11/1/2017 8:46 PM

+ **fred-simard** :

+ >harris Hey, I build a C framework that does exactly that.
+It's a bit old and I haven't touched it in a while, but last time I checked it works well.
+Try to follow these steps: <https://github.com/AtlantsEmbedded/IntelliPi/wiki/Compiling-and-running-IntelliPi-on-Linux-x86-x64-(and-Raspbian)>